bwolmarans/nms-acm-configurator/README.md

 NGINX NMS - ACM - Python Script
 ----------------------------------------------
-Description: This module provides common functions for NMS, especially ACM.
-This is draft work in progress and is not ready for production.
-Author: Brett Wolmarans, F5 bwolmarans@f5.com

 This script does all the manual steps of
 Matthieu Dierick's UDF Lab "Nginx NMS API Connectivity Manager (ACM)"